top of page

 For successful adoption, teams working on Power Platform projects need:

-• People who train others and champion the Power Platform.
+• Champions: Individuals who train others and advocate for Power Platform.

-By building a culture of collaboration and knowledge-sharing, organisations can create long-lasting, impactful solutions.
+By fostering a culture of collaboration and knowledge-sharing, organisations can create impactful solutions.

 Image of teams collaborating on solution ideas in a facilitated online workshop